History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Two carved crosses and a superb collection of medieval grave slabs.

 The remains of the monastic buildings are quite extensive.
 In addition, there are two carved crosses at Oronsay Priory.
 The largest is the so-called Oronsay Cross, or the Great Cross, a late 15th century cross of the type called 'disc-headed'.
-It was probably created for Malcolm MacDuffie, Lord of Colonsay and chief of clan Duffie, and was likely imported to Oronsay from outside.
+It was probably created for Malcolm MacDuffie, Lord of Colonsay and chief of clan Duffie, and was likely imported to Oronsay from elsewhere.

 The Oronsay Cross was probably crafted at Iona, but Oronsay itself evolved a school of carving in the late medieval period, producing a variety of carved crosses, effigies, and grave slabs which can be found throughout Argyll.